 1. Activate Check Calls Module

-In order to use the Check Call functionality you firstly need to have SMS & Voice Usage activated for your company to enable clock in/out and check calls via SMS or call.
+In order to use the Check Call functionality you firstly need to have both Time&Attendance and SMS & Voice Usage activated for your company to enable clock in/out and check calls via SMS or call.
 To activate this service contact our customer service requesting this to be activated.
 You will then also need to activate the Check Calls module on the Subscriptions page.

 2. Give people Phone Access